Updated November 17, 2023

 Hours: Mon – Thu 11am – 8:30pm; Fri – Sat 11am – 9pm; Sun 11am – 8pm

-Asking locals which restaurant has the best clam chowder in town here is like asking Chicagoans which pizzeria has the best deep-dish pizza.
+Asking locals which restaurant has the best clam chowder in Seattle here is like asking Chicagoans which pizzeria has the best deep-dish pizza.
 There probably will never be a consensus.
 Anyway, many locals and tourists alike will probably tell you it’s Pike Place Chowder.
 Some will say it’s Duke.

 For me, the best clam chowder in Seattle can only be found in Wally’s Chowder House — which is located in the charming city of Des Moines.
 This is often where I go immediately upon my arrival as Wally’s is only a 20-minute drive to the south of Sea-Tac.